jonathan-doenz/hhhml/datastory.md

 The Area Under ROC curve is 0.722 and 0.710, respectively: Both predictions are acceptable and there quality is quite similar.

 `S_cementfloordin` does not really have features that are much more important than other when we consider the permutation importance scores.
 So an analysis is rather difficult.
 For `S_cementfloorkit`, we have `C_HHdirtfloor` and a little less important `C_refrigerator`.
-We hypothezise:
+We hypothesize:
--`C_HHdirtfloor`: We don't really know why this feature would be more important particularly to predict the presence of cement floor in the kitchen.
+- `C_HHdirtfloor`: We don't really know why this feature would be more important particularly to predict the presence of cement floor in the kitchen.
 By the little analysis just above, we could show that often the kitchen is one of the last rooms that gets a concrete floor.
 Therefore, the information what proportion of dirtfloors are in the households might be particularly important.
--`C_refrigerator`: This value seems to influence the prediction also in a meaningful way. this might make sense, because the presence of a refrigerator might indicate if a kitchen is often used and how the hygienic standards are in this particular household.
+- `C_refrigerator`: This value seems to influence the prediction also in a meaningful way. this might make sense, because the presence of a refrigerator might indicate if a kitchen is often used and how the hygienic standards are in this particular household.
 If the kitchen is often used and standards are high, the investment in a concrete floor is more probable.

+### S_shcementfloor
+*Definition: Share of rooms with cement floors.*

+This is a continuous variable, so we use regression to attempt to predict the value.
+Using a sklearn `GradientBoostingRegressor`, we were only able to achieve an $$R^2$$ value of 0.103.
+From census data it seems to be difficult to infer the proportion of concrete floors 5 years later.
 # Conclusions

 In determining whether machine learning techniques strengthen or weaken the original authors' hypothesis, we conclude that our feature importance scores agree to some extent quantitatively with the original paper coefficients.
 But, we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which is probably more robust.